Edward-Regalado/reading-notes/401/Java/Java401class13.md

 ### The Data Model

-- adds a new model class Author that will have a many-to-many relationship with the Boook entity:
+- adds a new model class Author that will have a many-to-many relationship with the Book entity:

 ```
 @Entity